s5k6/robust-int/README.md

 Performance testing with the criterion library
 ----------------------------------------------

+TL/DR: With specialisation, my implementation seems faster than the [builtin `read` function][1].

+**Note:** I have never claimed to build fast parsers, only correct ones.

-Since I'm new to using criterion for benchmarking, please do have a look at `./performance/Main.hs` and judge for yourself is this is a valid testing setup.
+Since I'm new to using criterion for benchmarking, please do have a look at [the code](./performance/Main.hs) and judge for yourself is this is a valid testing setup.
 Feedback is welcome.

+The benchmark tests 8bit and 64bit `Word` and `Int` parsing with `Parsec`.
+The functions named `read`… use the GHC-provided `read`, the functions named `robust`… use my implementation.

     $ cabal run performance -- --output unspecialized.html

-I've included [the report][9] as produced on my machine.
+I've included [the report generated without specialisation][9] as produced on my machine.
 In the unspecialized version, my implementation seems to be faster for short types (8bit integrals), but slower for large tyes (64bit).

+I have only added specialisation to the Parsec implementation
+currently:

+    $ cabal run performance -- --output specialized.html

+I've included [the report with specialized][10] as produced on my machine.
+In the specialized version, my implementation seems to be faster across the board, although the advantage seems to smaller for larger types (in the sense of more bits).